rakeshrapaka/AI-ML-Course/Day1.md

 * Define AI, ML, and Deep Learning
 * Explore the types of machine learning
 * Understand basic terms: dataset, model, training, features, labels

+### 🎯 Learning Goal

+By the end of this lesson, you'll confidently understand:

+1. What AI, ML, and DL are
+2. The 3 types of learning (Supervised, Unsupervised, Reinforcement)
+3. Core algorithms (like Decision Trees, K-Means, Q-Learning, etc.)

 ---